 - Scholarship Application

 The University uses a general scholarship application for its primary method of awarding scholarships.
-The Office of Financial Aid and Scholarships encourages everyone to file this scholarship application.
+Student Financial Services encourages everyone to file this scholarship application.
 Scholarship donors look for a number of specific traits and characteristics, it is highly likely that you are eligible for multiple opportunities.
 For more information, please visit the the scholarships page here.
 The application is located directly at the following link here.

 A Couple of Important Points regarding the Scholarship Application